mr-bt/manager.README/README.md

 1. **Overview (5-15 min):** I'll share updates on KPIs, progress, and business or cross-departmental information.
 2. **Team Round (5-10 min):** Any team member would like to highlight anything on the Flash Report
 3. **Deep Dives / Swarming (30 min to 1 hour):** Time for problem-solving discussions, new initiatives, or strategy talks.
-4. **Review of Action Items:** We'll go over the action items.
+4. **Review of Action Items:** We'll review the action items.

 #### Monthly Staff Afternoon

 Once a month, we have a 4-hour meeting on a Friday afternoon.
 We check in as a team, conduct a monthly retrospective, groom and prioritise the team backlog, and discuss any significant topics.
-The chairperson manages the agenda and meeting minutes, and pre-reads are shared at least two days in advance.
+The chairperson manages the agenda and meeting minutes; pre-reads are shared at least one day in advance.
 On-site attendance is mandatory.

 #### Quarterly Off-site